Nursing Informatics: Career Overview

 - Project management

-Being able to disseminate information and understand data can also help improve a healthcare organization's patient outcomes and allow them to make better decisions.
+Being able to communicate information and understand data can also help improve a healthcare organization’s patient outcomes and allow them to make better decisions.

 How to Become a Nursing Informatics Specialist

-While computer skills are necessary to enter the field, the main entry point into this career is with a registered nurse (RN) license.
+While computer skills are necessary to enter the field, the main entry point into this career is with a registered nursing (RN) license.

-To become an RN, you'll need to earn either an associate's or bachelor's degree from an approved nursing school.
-However, if your ultimate career plans include informatics, it's best to earn a bachelor's degree in nursing (BSN).
-This is typically the minimum requirement for informatics jobs at healthcare facilities.
+To become an RN, you’ll need to earn either an associate’s or bachelor’s degree from an approved nursing school.
+However, if your ultimate career plans include informatics, it’s best to earn at least a bachelor’s degree in nursing (BSN), especially since many employers are now requiring a BSN to enter the nursing profession.
+This is also typically the minimum requirement for informatics jobs at healthcare facilities.

 - Nursing research